-- IRC-6.1 The City will proactively consult with the State and appropriate agencies to effectively implement climate change legislation, including the California Global Warming Solutions Act (AB32) and California Senate Bill 375. - IRC-6.3 The City will maintain and regularly update its greenhouse gas emissions inventory, greenhouse gas emissions reduction target, and Climate Action Plan to track reduction of greenhouse gas emissions from the community and from municipal operations. - IRC-6.5 The City will develop adaptation strategies to address the impacts of climate change upon the West Hollywood community and the Los Angeles Metropolitan Region.
+- IRC-6.1 Proactively consult with the State and appropriate agencies to effectively implement climate change legislation, including the California Global Warming Solutions Act (AB32) and California Senate Bill 375. - IRC-6.2 Lead by example in reducing municipal greenhouse gas emissions. - IRC-6.3 Maintain and regularly update West Hollywood's greenhouse gas emissions inventory, greenhouse gas emissions reduction target, and Climate Action Plan to track reduction of greenhouse gas emissions from the community and from municipal operations. - IRC-6.4 Develop greenhouse gas emissions reduction strategies that are rationally related to the sources of emissions identified in the inventory. - IRC-6.5 Develop adaptation strategies to address the impacts of climate change upon the West Hollywood community and the Los Angeles Metropolitan Region.

-- IRC-6.6 The City will expand the tree canopy citywide to provide relief from rising temperatures and the heat island effect, and to sequester atmospheric carbon and help purify the air from emissions related to smog formation. - IRC-6.7 The City will implement heat island reduction strategies, including but not limited to strategies to increase permeable surfaces in the streetscape and buildings, increased vegetation and shade, and the use of reflective materials in the streetscape and buildings. - IRC-6.8 The City will implement policies in the Urban Form and Land Use Chapter of this General Plan that reduce building and transportation-related greenhouse gas emissions. - IRC-6.9 The City will implement policies in the Mobility Chapter of this General Plan that encourage a shift in travel from single-occupant autos to walking, biking, public transit, and ride-sharing, with a focus on policies that promote the following: - Increase walking and biking within the City. - Increase transit use and reduce barriers to transit ridership. - Increase ride-sharing. - Promote alternatives to automobile ownership. - IRC-6.10 No The City will implement policies in this Infrastructure, Resources, and Conservation Chapter that reduce greenhouse gas emissions related to water and wastewater, energy, green building, recycling, and solid waste, and facilities for City operations, including policies that accomplish the following: - Reduce energy associated with the use, treatment, and conveyance of water and wastewater. - Improve energy efficiency in existing buildings. - Ensure high levels of energy performance in new construction. - Maximize the use of renewable energy. - Reduce the amount of waste sent to landfills. - Improve energy efficiency and increase energy conservation within city facilities. - IRC-6.11 No The City will implement policies in the Parks and Recreation and Land Use and Urban Form Chapters of this General Plan that increase green spaces throughout the City and provide carbon capture through trees, vegetation, and open space.
+- IRC-6.6 Expand the tree canopy citywide to provide relief from rising temperatures and the heat island effect, and to sequester atmospheric carbon and help purify the air from emissions related to smog formation. - IRC-6.7 Implement heat island reduction strategies, including but not limited to strategies to increase permeable surfaces in the streetscape and buildings, increased vegetation and shade, and the use of reflective materials in the streetscape and buildings. - IRC-6.8 Implement policies in the Urban Form and Land Use Chapter of this General Plan that reduce building and transportation-related greenhouse gas emissions. - IRC-6.9 In conjunction with policies in the Mobility Chapter of this General Plan, encourage a shift in travel from single-occupant autos to walking, biking, public transit, and ride-sharing, with a focus on policies that promote the following: - Increase walking and biking within the City - Increase transit use and reduce barriers to transit ridership - Increase ride-sharing - Promote alternatives to automobile ownership - IRC-6.10 Implement policies in this Infrastructure, Resources, and Conservation Chapter that reduce greenhouse gas emissions related to water and wastewater, energy, green building, recycling, and solid waste, and facilities for City operations, including policies that accomplish the following: - Reduce energy associated with the use, treatment, and conveyance of water and wastewater - Improve energy efficiency in existing buildings - Ensure high levels of energy performance in new construction - Maximize the use of renewable energy - Reduce the amount of waste sent to landfills - Improve energy efficiency and increase energy conservation within city facilities - IRC-6.11 \times In conjunction with policies in the Parks and Recreation and Land Use and Urban Form Chapters of this General Plan, increase green spaces throughout the City and provide carbon capture through trees, vegetation, and open space.